Serialcomms/COM-Port-Enumeration-VBA/README.md

 | `Com_Port_Numbers()`       | Long Array       | Com port numbers returned by `getcommports` [^1]                                                  |

 [^1]: See `getcommports` [documentation](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getcommports) for details of Win32 API function used.
-[^2]: Primarily for use within VBA, can also configure combo with `LinkedCell` to update defined cell directly with port selection.
+[^2]: Primarily for use within VBA, can also configure combo with `LinkedCell` to update defined worksheet cell directly with port selection.

 Notes
 1. Worksheet VBA required in file `Sheet1.bas` to refresh combobox contents list.